Juan Germán Roscio: Early years

-Roscio was born to Italian migrant from Milan, Giovanni Roscio, and Paula María Nieves, a Venezuelan native from La Victoria.
+Roscio was born to Italian migrants from Milan, Giovanni Roscio, and Paula María Nieves, a Venezuelan native from La Victoria.
 Living in San Francisco de Tiznados, he studied Italian and Latin.
 He moved to Caracas in 1774 in order to further his studies, undertaken under tutelage from the Count of San Javier's daughter.
 He studied theology and civil law, attaining degrees in Canon law and civil law in 1794 and 1800 respectively.

 Filing for licensing at the Real Audiencia de Caracas in 1796, the College of Law alleged his unsuitability in light of irregularities in his maternal heritage claims, specifically his failure to state his "Indian" heredity.
 He appealed this determination in a nine-year-long process termed "trial of Inés María Paéz", after which he was admitted into the college.
 It is for this reason Roscio is considered an early defender of civil rights and anti-discrimination activist.

 Roscio is known to have contracted marriage with Guyanese native María Dolores Cuevas, with whom he had a daughter, Carmen Roscio Cuevas, born 10 March 1821.